API Overview

 Synchronous

 To process a request synchronously, include "async": false in your request body.
-The response body will be the raw generated file (PDF or image):
+The API still returns JSON, but waits for processing to complete before responding:

 curl -X POST "https://api.cloudlayer.io/v2/html/pdf" \